amyjko/critically-conscious-computing/chapters/justice.md

 * After students have selected a rule, organize them into groups by the rule they’ve chosen, splitting groups to ensure group sizes of no more than four.

 * *Formative assessment*.
 Prompt students to analyze, as a group, 1) the primary benefits of the rule, and who receives them, 2) the primary harms of the rule, and who suffers them, and 3) the ambiguities in the rule and how rule enforcers navigate those ambiguities.
 Students should produce a short presentation summarizing these insights.

-  % Need to support tiered bullets
-  * This assessment is _responsive_ because it gives students agency to choose the rule they want to examine.
+** This assessment is _responsive_ because it gives students agency to choose the rule they want to examine.

-  * To ensure that it is _participatory_, negotiate with students what their presentations might contain, adding or removing elements they want to discuss.
+** To ensure that it is _participatory_, negotiate with students what their presentations might contain, adding or removing elements they want to discuss.

-  * This assessment is _educative_ because the prompt to present necessitates analysis, creating a social context in which students share their analysis.
+** This assessment is _educative_ because the prompt to present necessitates analysis, creating a social context in which students share their analysis.

 * Once students are ready, have each group present their analyses to the class, revealing the varying ways that the rules are impacting different stakeholders and being enforced.
 Solicit constructive feedback from their peers, recognizing insights and identifying observations, and identifying benefits and harms they might have missed.